 In the second stage of evaluation, the top three, in some cases four, agencies in each of the seven categories complete a number of essay-style questions.
-In 2009 the finalists responded to a series of questions about their program delivery, results, outcomes and innovation.
+In 2013 the finalists responded to a series of questions about their program delivery, results, financial management, and innovation.
 All Donner Award applicants are required to report how their organization approaches innovation and outcome monitoring on their Stage One application form.

-The Stage Two evaluation questions, however, are designed to elicit a more comprehensive picture of each applicant's "best practices."
-This involves a discussion of how each finalist ensures effective delivery of programs, the definition and measurement of program outcomes, the actual results achieved (both short-term and long-term), and expanding on their Stage One response to innovation in their program and its impact on the organization.
-Finalists were also asked to discuss a "non-profit challenge" and provide two independent letters in support of their application to the 2009 Donner Awards.
+The Stage Two evaluation questions are designed to elicit a more comprehensive picture of each applicant's "best practices."
+This involves a discussion of how each finalist ensures effective delivery of programs, the actual results or outcomes achieved (both short-term and long-term), strategies for controlling costs while growing revenues, and expanding on their Stage One response to innovation in their program and its impact on the organization.
+Finalists were also asked to discuss a "non-profit challenge" and provide two independent letters in support of their application to the 2013 Donner Awards.

-In 2009, the distinguished panel of judges that evaluated the Stage Two finalist agencies' submissions included: Brendan Calder (Professor of Strategic Management, Rotman School of Management, University of Toronto), Stephen Easton (Professor of Economics, Simon Fraser University), Robert English (Director of Regional Operations, Canadian Red Cross), Allan Gotlieb (Chairman, Donner Canadian Foundation), Claudia Hepburn (Senior Fellow, Fraser Institute), Doug Jamieson (Chairman and CEO, Charity Village Ltd.), and Brad Zumwalt (Founding Chairman, Social Venture Partners-Calgary).
-The awards were presented at a special celebratory event in Toronto on October 16, 2009.
+In 2013, the distinguished panel of judges that evaluated the Stage Two finalist agencies' submissions included: Roch Bernier (Director General, Centre d'expertise en santé de Sherbrooke), Brendan Calder (Professor of Strategic Management, Rotman School of Management, University of Toronto), Stephen Easton (Professor of Economics, Simon Fraser University), Allan Gotlieb (Chairman, Donner Canadian Foundation), John Rietveld (Past President and Executive Director, Fondation Scouts Canada Foundation), and Brad Zumwalt (Founding Chairman, Social Venture Partners-Calgary).
+The awards were presented at a special celebratory event hosted by the Honourable David C. Onley, Lieutenant Governor of Ontario at Queen's Park in Toronto on December 6, 2013.

-The Twelfth Annual Donner Awards
+The Sixteenth Annual Donner Awards

-A total of 582 applications were received from non-profit agencies for the first stage of the awards.
-Participating non-profits came from all 10 provinces and one territory.
+A total of 477 applications were received from non-profit agencies for the first stage of the awards.
+Participating non-profits came from all ten provinces and one territory.
 Table 2 summarizes the number of applications received in each category and key statistics about the organizations analyzed in this performance report.
-These agencies had a full-time staff equivalent of 21,083 and the equivalent of 22,418 full-time volunteers serving 1.9 million clients.13
+These agencies had a full-time staff equivalent of 27,466 and the equivalent of 29,070 full-time volunteers serving 4.1 million clients.13

-The following list contains the 20 finalist organizations that advanced to the second stage of the 2009 Donner Awards, with the category award recipients in italics.
-14 To learn more about these exemplary organizations, refer to the "Profiles in Excellence" section later in this report.
-This is followed by a directory of all finalists that have participated in the Donner Awards Program between 1998 and 2009.
+The following list contains the 21 finalist organizations that advanced to the second stage of the 2013 Donner Awards, with the category award recipients in italics.14 To learn more about these exemplary organizations, refer to the "Profiles in Excellence" section later in this report.
+This is followed by a directory of all finalists that have participated in the Donner Awards Program between 1998 and 2013.

-To view a copy of the most recent application form, visit our web site at www.donnerawards.org (Library webpage under the Media Centre and Library menu).
+12 To view a copy of the most recent application form, visit our web site at www.donnerawards.org (Media and Library tab).

-There is much diversity in the definition of "clients" among the various categories of agencies.
+13 There is much diversity in the definition of "clients" among the various categories of agencies.
 For example, agencies providing services for people with disabilities have fewer clients receiving a significantly higher numbers of hours of service than agencies providing counselling services/crisis intervention.

-Due to funding constraints in 2009, category awards were reduced from nine to seven, reflecting the same seven categories offered when the program was introduced in 1998.
+14 Due to funding constraints in 2009, category awards were reduced from nine to seven, reflecting the same seven categories offered when the program was introduced in 1998.
 This means the Alternative Education and Traditional Education categories have been merged in to one category titled "Education," and the Counselling and Crisis Intervention categories have been merged in to one category titled "Counselling Services/Crisis Intervention."

-Calgary Pregnancy Care Centre (Calgary, AB) London Crisis Pregnancy Centre (London, ON) Sarnia Lambton Rebound: A Program for Youth (Sarnia, ON)
+Calgary Pregnancy Care Centre (Calgary, AB) Crisis Intervention & Suicide Prevention Centre Of BC (Vancouver, BC) London Crisis Pregnancy Centre (London, ON)